 How Do You Become a Registered Nurse?

 Nursing is a desirable profession.
-From the rewarding patient relationships to the diverse job opportunities, it’s no surprise that interest in the field has increased in recent years — and is expected to continue its upward trend into the future.
+From the rewarding patient relationships to the diverse job opportunities, it’s no surprise that interest in the field has increased in recent years — and is expected to continue its upward trend.

 While the number of registered nurses continues to grow, the requirements for starting your nursing profession remain the same.